m3verma/m3verma.github.io/Python/Learning_Python/Chapter_1.md

 ### Q4 What can you do with Python?

 ```
-Answer - You can use Python for nearly anything you can do with a computer, from website development and gaming to
+You can use Python for nearly anything you can do with a computer, from website development and gaming to
 robotics and spacecraft control.
 ```

 ### Q5 What’s the significance of the Python import this statement?

 ```
-Answer - This was mentioned in a footnote: import this triggers an Easter egg inside Python that displays some of the design philosophies underlying the language.
+This was mentioned in a footnote: import this triggers an Easter egg inside Python that displays some of the
+design philosophies underlying the language.
 You’ll learn how to run this statement in the next chapter.
 ```

 ### Q6 Why does “spam” show up in so many Python examples in books and on the Web?

 ```
-Answer - “Spam” is a reference from a famous Monty Python skit in which people trying to order food in a cafeteria are drowned out by a chorus of Vikings singing about spam.
-Oh, and it’s also a common variable name in Python scripts...
+“Spam” is a reference from a famous Monty Python skit in which people trying to order food in a cafeteria
+are drowned out by a chorus of Vikings singing about spam.
+Oh, and it’s also a common variable name in
+Python scripts...
 ```

 ### Q7 What is your favorite color?

 ```
-Answer - Blue.
+Blue.
 No, yellow!
 (See the prior answer.)
 ```